Writing and Producing Comedy

 - Two TV or radio sketches of no more than 400 words each.
 One of these should be set on a space station.

-- A joke suitable for HIGNFY or 8 out of 10 Cats host script for 2 specified news stories (full details on the materials sheet when you apply).
+- Please write a joke suitable for HIGNFY or 8 out of ten cats host script for 2 of the news stories listed in the materials sheet.
 ALTERNATIVELY write a third sketch (400 words max).